The Bachelor's Peter Weber Promises He Knows What He's Doing

 Yes!
 And I'm there like…I remember looking at my facial expression.
 I was so freaking confused in that moment.
 Like I didn't get any clarity even after that conversation because one was saying one thing, one was saying the other so at that point it's like, okay, what are you gonna do?

-I ended up feeling bad for Alayah, which, at first I was like, Alayah does seem kind of shady and then by the end, I felt bad for her.
+I ended up feeling bad for Alayah at the end.

 Yeah, and that's part of the reason that I was okay bringing her back and her back and why was I saw some of that even before all the viewers saw it on screen.
-I saw that stuff back in LA, and it was tough for me to, to let her go and I didn't feel very good about it, and I felt like I had made a mistake, and when I she came back, I tried to do right by that and keep her there and obviously she ended up going home again after and that was just a decision I had to make just for the saneness of the house, really, honestly, that was the reason.
+I saw that stuff back in LA, and it was tough for me to, to let her go, and I didn't feel very good about it, and I felt like I had made a mistake, and when she came back, I tried to do right by that and keep her there, and obviously she ended up going home again after.
+And that was just a decision I had to make just for the saneness of the house, really.
+Honestly, that was the reason.

 I found Monday's episode very hard to watch sometimes.
-Like some of the issues between some of the women were just really hard to listen to, especially the accusations of pill popping and stuff.
+Some of the issues between some of the women were just really hard to listen to, especially the accusations of pill popping and stuff.
 What is that like for you to watch back now, since you probably had no idea the extent of what was going on?

 Yeah, I mean, I had been told.
 I don't think it aired, but you know Tammy told me about the her accusations of pill popping with Kelsey and I don't support that at all.
 That's not right, to try to accuse someone for, for those needs for taking the pills for those reasons, that was not fair at all due to Kelsey.
 I'm not okay with, you know, a lot of stuff that I've seen with some of the women, how they're treating each other when I'm not there, and obviously I didn't know any of this as we were filming either.
 I just don't have access to that information.
 But it's too much in my opinion and I wish that stuff didn't happen.
 There's drama but then that's kind of taking it up a little level, up a notch.